goodproblems/remark-mdx-math-enhanced/README.md

 The main advantage of this plugin over `rehype-katex` is that it supports JS expressions inside of math environemnts, similar to how MDX supports JS expressions inside of `{...}`.
 This allows for dynamic math expressions which depend on props, etc

-🚨 **IMPORTANT** this package is very new and is being developed, probably shouldn't use it in your app quite yet
+🚨 **Important** this package is very new and is being developed, probably shouldn't use it in your app quite yet

 **Note** this plugin expects math to be rendered at run time inside of a React component instead of at compile time like rehype-katex.
 This means user's browsers have to do more work and should be used only when dynamic math (i.e. math with JS expressions inside) is required.

 ## Install

-Install with npm `npm install remark-math`
+Install with npm `npm install remark-mdx-math-enhanced`

-$# Use
+## Use

+❗️ **TODO!** Double check this example works!!!

-Say we have the following .mdx file
+Say we have the following .mdx file where we want to render some Katex with a generated value of pi

 ```mdx
 export const pi = Math.PI